jspare-projects/jspare-container/README.md

-# jspare-core
+# JSpare Container

-The core environment container.
-Write componentized and modern java applications.
+The Java core environment container.
+Write for componentized and modern Java 8 applications.